What is an electrogastrogram?

 Are there alternatives to the electrogastrogram?

-No, there are no alternatives; however, other studies, for example, antro-duodenal motility studies or gastric emptying studies may give additional information since abnormal electrical activity of the stomach often results in abnormal muscular activity and reduced emptying of food from the stomach.
+No, there are no alternatives to this study.
+Other studies, however, for example, antro-duodenal motility studies or gastric emptying studies may give additional information since abnormal electrical activity of the stomach often results in abnormal muscular activity and reduced or delayed emptying of food from the stomach.

 "Electrogastrography: Methodology, Validation and Applications"